Cairn Gorm: Climate

 Cairn Gorm has a tundra climate (Köppen ET).
 There is an automated weather station (AWS) controlled by Heriot-Watt University on the summit of the mountain providing temperature and wind speed data.
 There is also a separate AWS run by the Met Office (synop code 03065) that publishes temperature and frost data.
-Cairn Gorm averages 194.4 frost days per annum, making it the coldest weather station in the United Kingdom.
+Cairn Gorm averages 212.8 frost days per annum, making it the coldest weather station in the United Kingdom.
 Winter low temperatures are not extreme when compared with some other UK stations, but the severity of the climate is illustrated by its cool summers.

 The highest temperature since 1985 is 25.5 C, recorded on 23 May 1989.
 The coldest temperature is -26.9 C on 6 March 2007.
 Daytime temperatures staying below 0 C all day occur most frequently between October and May but have been observed during every month of the year.
 Daytime maximum temperatures below -10 C and night-time temperature above 15 C are uncommon.
 The lowest daytime maximum was -12.7 C on 28 February 2018.

 The Foehn wind can affect the mountain, particularly during late autumn and winter.
 This phenomenon presumably resulted in the November record high.

 The warmest month on record is July 2006, with a mean temperature of 9.9 C. Conversely, the coldest month on record is March 2013, with a mean temperature of -6.7 C.

-Cairn Gorm is notable for having the highest ever recorded wind speed in the UK on land.
+Cairn Gorm is notable for having the highest official recorded wind speed in the UK on land.
 A wind gust of 173 mph was recorded on 20 March 1986.
 A wind gust of 194 mph was recorded at Cairn Gorm on 19 December 2008 but was discovered too late to be verified by the Met Office.